sergiocarracedo/blog/content/blog/2022/2022-11-14-echarts/index.md

 Working with other libraries you can customize things but far as the customization level of ECharts.
 You have literally [thousands of params to customize it](https://echarts.apache.org/en/option.html), anything you want to configure exists in the config.

-This configuration is a plain js object, and includes all, the chart data, the chart definition, the chart visual configuration, and the chart behavior configuration.
+This configuration is a plain js object and includes all, the chart data, the chart definition, the chart visual configuration, and the chart behavior configuration.

 My first thought was having a JS API it's better to customize the charts, but believe me, just using this big object you can do customization and fine-tuning.